Written September 20, 2021

 --tls-auth-clients no

-Then, the server will prompt for the password at startup, or you can provide it using --tls-key-file-pass <password>
+Then, the server will prompt for the password at startup, or you can provide it using --tls-key-file-pass <password>.Send a PING command to Redis to test your TLS configuration:

 $ redis-cli --tls --cacert /path/to/ca.crt ping

-Smallstep CAs use provisioners to authenticate certificate requests using passwords, one-time tokens, single sign-on, and a variety of other mechanisms.
+PONGSmallstep CAs use provisioners to authenticate certificate requests using passwords, one-time tokens, single sign-on, and a variety of other mechanisms.

-CLI and do not require a local network agent.
-The instructions below focus on the JWK provisioner, but can be repurposed with small tweaks to operationalize all non-ACME provisioners.To learn more, see Configuring step-ca
+step CLI and do not require a local network agent.
+The instructions below focus on the JWK provisioner, but can be repurposed with small tweaks to operationalize all non-ACME provisioners.To learn more, see Configuring step-ca Provisioners.

 The right provisioner depends on your operational environment.

-, or to learn more about other provisioner types, see Configuring step-ca
+step ca provisioner add redis --type JWK --create --x509-default-dur 720hFor instructions on adding provisioners to open source step-ca, or to learn more about other provisioner types, see Configuring step-ca Provisioners.

 To install the certificate renewal unit files, run: